preethz2567/SIHPS/README.md

 ## Project Timeline & Budget :

  ### 1. Mapping Service
- -Description: This phase involves setting up the mapping system or integrating services like Google Maps or OpenStreetMap.
-Includes customization for your platform's needs (UI/UX design, API integration, data fetching
+ Description: This phase involves setting up the mapping system or integrating services like Google Maps or OpenStreetMap.
+Includes customization for the platform's needs (UI/UX design, API integration, data fetching
    - Timeline: 5 Days
    - Budget: ₹5,000

  ### 2. Data Collection
-  - Description: Gathering relevant data (user details, job opportunities, event information, alumni profiles, etc.) from sources, and inputting this into the platform’s database.
+  Description: Gathering relevant data (user details, job opportunities, event information, alumni profiles, etc.) from sources, and inputting this into the platform’s database.

    - Timeline: 5 Days
    - Budget: ₹4,000

  ### 3. Frontend Development
- - Developing the user interface of the application (web or mobile) using technologies like React.js, HTML, CSS, Bootstrap, etc. This includes user registration forms, dashboards, and UI components.
+ Developing the user interface of the application (web or mobile) using technologies like React.js, HTML, CSS, Bootstrap, etc. This includes user registration forms, dashboards, and UI components.
    - Timeline: 7 Days
    - Budget: ₹6,000

  ### 4. Backend Development
- -Description: Building the backend of the application using Flask (or another framework).
+ Description: Building the backend of the application using Flask (or another framework).
 Setting up the database (SQLite or MongoDB), implementing authentication, API for fetching data, and payment gateway integration
    - Timeline: 7 Days
    - Budget: ₹6,000

  ### 5. Payment Integration
-- Description: Implementing secure payment gateways (e.g., Stripe or Razorpay) for donations or other contributions.
+Description: Implementing secure payment gateways (e.g., Stripe or Razorpay) for donations or other contributions.
 Testing and ensuring proper transactions.
    - Timeline: 3 Days
    - Budget: ₹3,000

  ### 6. Testing & QA
- -Description: Thorough testing of both frontend and backend, ensuring that all features work as expected (bug fixes, UI testing, security checks, etc.).
+ Description: Thorough testing of both frontend and backend, ensuring that all features work as expected (bug fixes, UI testing, security checks, etc.).
    - Timeline: 4 Days
    - Budget: ₹2,000
    -
  ### 7. Deployment & Cloud Setup
- -Description: Setting up cloud deployment (e.g., Heroku, AWS), configuring the environment, and ensuring that the app is accessible for end users.
+ Description: Setting up cloud deployment (e.g., Heroku, AWS), configuring the environment, and ensuring that the app is accessible for end users.
    - Timeline: 2 Days
    - Budget: ₹1,000

  ### Maintenance & Updates
- -Description: After deployment, ongoing monitoring and minor updates to fix issues and improve the user experience based on feedback.
+ Description: After deployment, ongoing monitoring and minor updates to fix issues and improve the user experience based on feedback.
  -Budget: ₹1,000